karttur/geoimagine/_posts/2018/2018-11-19-blog-climate-trmm-crosscorr.markdown

 To illustrate how the cross correlation works, you will use the Framework package for plotting cross correlations between an index and an image time series [<span class='package'>indexcompxcrosstsgraphancillary</span>](../../subprocess/subproc-indexcompxcrosstsgraphancillary/).
 There are many options for parameterizing this package and only a few options will be explored in the tutorial.
 If you go to the [process page](../../subprocess/subproc-indexcompxcrosstsgraphancillary/) you can see all options.

-## XML commands
+## Process commands

 ### Default setting

 By default the [<span class='package'>indexcompxcrosstsgraphancillary</span>](../../subprocess/subproc-indexcompxcrosstsgraphancillary/) analyses the cross correlation only for the original (observed) time series.
-You can state as many points to compare as you like, but only one climate index.
+You can state as many locations (\<xy \>) to compare as you like, but only one climate index.

 ```
 <?xml version='1.0' encoding='utf-8'?>